 Security is one of the process blades of Disciplined DevOps.
-The focus of the Security process blade is to describe how to protect your organization from both information/virtual and physical threats.
+The focus of the Security process blade is to describe how to protect your organization from both information/cyber/virtual threats and physical threats.
 This includes procedures for security governance, identity and access management, vulnerability management, security policy management, incident response, and vulnerability management.
-As you would expect these policies will affect your organization’s strategies around change management, disaster recovery and business continuity, solution delivery, and vendor management.
+As you would expect these policies will affect your organization’s strategies around change management, disaster recovery and business continuity, solution delivery, data management, and vendor management amongst others.
 For security to be effective it has to be a fundamental aspect of your organizational culture.

 Why is security important?
 Because security breaches can be devastating.
 Here are just a few examples:

 - The ransomware attack in May 2021 on Colonial Pipeline that forced a temporary shutdown of gasoline (petrol) supplies to the east coast of the United States.

 - Russian-backed cyber-espionage attack on thousands of US-based organizations, including several branches of the US government, in late 2019 and into 2020.

 - The April 2020 theft of over 500,000 Zoom teleconferencing accounts, including email addresses, passwords, personal meeting URLs, and host keys.